Batman: The Long Halloween (film): Part Two

 On Labor Day, Harvey and Grundy attack Maroni's prison convoy.
 Batman, disguised as a guard, subdues Grundy, but Maroni is shot by Holiday from another building, and all three criminals escape.
 Batman asks Catwoman about her obsession with the Falcone family.
 She confesses that Falcone is her father and only wants to know her mother's name.

 Harvey, now calling himself Two-Face, and Grundy attack Arkham and free several inmates; Poison Ivy, Scarecrow, and Mad Hatter engage the GCPD while Two-Face, Grundy, Joker, and Penguin attack Falcone's building.
 They overwhelm Falcone's guards and his daughter Sofia.
 Two-Face prepares to flip a coin to decide whether Falcone will live or die.
-Batman and Catwoman arrive and defeat the rogues but cannot prevent Two-Face from shooting Falcone.
+Batman and Catwoman arrive and defeat the rogues, but cannot prevent Two-Face from shooting Falcone.
 Distraught, Sofia tries to kill Two-Face with his own gun, but fails.
-She then trips over Poison Ivy's vines and despite Catwoman's efforts, falls out a window to her death.
+She then trips over Poison Ivy's vines and, despite Catwoman's efforts, falls out a window to her death.
 Catwoman reveals her face to Falcone, who mentions the name "Louisa", and Batman inadvertently reveals his identity while offering medical help, which Falcone declines before dying in Bruce's arms.
 Two-Face turns himself over to Gordon, claiming responsibility for the murders.

-Batman confronts Gilda, who was the woman Alberto spoke of the night he died.
-She admits to hiring Holiday because she hated Falcone, who forced Alberto into annulling their marriage and forced her into getting an abortion which ultimately rendered her infertile.
-Seeking justice, she married Harvey, believing he was her best chance at taking down Falcone, but decided to take matters into her own hands after realizing he could not embrace his demons as she did.
-Assured that Holiday is finished, Batman leaves, not answering Gilda when she asks if he plans on telling Gordon the truth.
+Batman confronts Gilda, the woman Alberto mentioned the night he died and the true killer.
+She admits she hated Falcone, who forced Alberto to annul their marriage and forced her into getting an abortion, which ultimately left her infertile.
+Seeking justice, she married Harvey, believing he was her best chance to take down Falcone, but took matters into her own hands after realizing that he couldn't confront his demons as she could.
+Sure that Holiday is over, Batman leaves, not responding when Gilda asks if he plans to tell Gordon the truth.

 On Halloween, children start trick-or-treating again.
 That night, (Note: In a post-credits scene.)
 Flash (Note: Flash previously appeared in Justice Society: World War II.) and Green Arrow (Note: Green Arrow later appears as a member of Justice League in Green Lantern: Beware My Power.) visit Bruce.
 (Note: This story is continued in Justice League: Crisis on Infinite Earths – Part One.)